David Livingstone: Author and campaigner

 He returned to Britain in December 1856.
 The Royal Geographical Society awarded him their Patron's Medal in 1855 for his explorations in Africa.
-Encouraged by the London Missionary Society, he wrote up his journal, but unconventionally had his Missionary Travels published in 1857 by John Murray, making it a bestselling travelogue.
-The book included his field science and sympathetic descriptions of African people.
-He proposed that missions and "legitimate commerce" by river into central Africa would end slave trading.
+Encouraged by the London Missionary Society, he wrote up his journal but unconventionally had his Missionary Travels published in 1857 by John Murray, making it a bestselling travelogue.
+The book includes his field science and sympathetic descriptions of African people.
+He proposes that missions and "legitimate commerce" by river into central Africa would end slave trading.
+His description of Portuguese Angola however, is noted as containing little of interest, besides "some extraordinary mistakes, which, coming from one so often cited as a high authority, are very surprising"; these include listing Quissama and Libolo as "fierce and independent" nations when both were only the names of the provinces of Benguela; the reference to "a kind of freemasons called Empacasseiros" which were the hunters of buffalo employed by the Portuguese, and claiming the existence of "Jingas" in the heart of Angola as an independent nation, this being the name of Queen Nzinga.